Wendy-Nam/RenPy-LayoutTool/README.md

    default item_hover_trans = None

 4. **Start the Game:**
-    - Run your Ren'Py game and press L to open the layout tool, anywhere in your game.
+    - Run your Ren'Py game and press `L` to open the layout tool, anywhere in your game.

-## 🔧 Usage Instructions:
+## 🔧 Usage Instructions

 ### 1. Open the Tool:
 Press `L` to open the layout tool.
 To exit and return to normal game interactions, press `ESC`.